Charles Fahy

-Charles Fahy (August 27, 1892 – September 17, 1979) was an American lawyer and judge who served as the 26th Solicitor General of the United States and later served as a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit.
+Charles Fahy (August 27, 1892 – September 17, 1979) was an American lawyer and judge who served as the 26th Solicitor General of the United States from 1941 to 1945 and later served as a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit from 1949 until his death in 1979.

 Education and early career

 Born on August 27, 1892, in Rome, Georgia, Fahy was the son of Thomas and Sarah (Jonas) Fahy.
 Fahy received an Artium Baccalaureus degree in 1911 from the University of Notre Dame and received a Bachelor of Laws in 1914 from Georgetown Law.
 He was admitted to the District of Columbia bar the same year.
 He entered private practice in Washington, D.C. from 1914 to 1924, which included criminal defense in capital cases.
 He served in the United States Naval Reserve during World War I from August 1917 to January 1919 as a naval aviator attached to the British and American forces.
 Fahy was awarded the Navy Cross.
 He served in the United States, England and France and attained the rank of Lieutenant (junior grade).
 He resumed private practice in Washington, D.C. after the war.
 He moved his private practice to Santa Fe, New Mexico from 1924 to 1933.
 He was city attorney for Santa Fe in 1932.